RIPA Policy and Guidance

 - any errors that have occurred in the granting of authorisations or giving of notices.

-44.1 The Act provides for an Interception of Communications Commissioner whose remit is to provide independent oversight of the use of the powers contained in Part I and the code requires any person who uses the powers conferred by Chapter II to comply with any request made by the Commissioner to provide any information he requires to enable him to discharge his functions.
+42.1 The Act provides for an Investigatory Powers Commissioner’s Office whose remit is to provide independent oversight of the use of the powers contained in Part I and the code requires any person who uses the powers conferred by Chapter II to comply with any request made by the Commissioner to provide any information he requires to enable him to discharge his functions.
+As the authority uses NAFN as its SPOC, NAFN as opposed to the Council will be inspected on a regular basis.
+It is still important that all of the relevant documents are completed properly by the Council and stored appropriately.

-44.2 The Act also establishes an independent Tribunal to investigate and decide any case within its jurisdiction.
+42.2 The Act also establishes an independent Investigatory Powers Tribunal to investigate and decide any case within its jurisdiction.
 Details of the relevant complaints procedure should be available for reference at Rushcliffe Borough Council’s public offices.

 Appendix A – Scrutiny Arrangements